 Adverse Childhood Experiences & Trauma

-One in four Maine children experience two or more ACEs such as:
+Adverse childhood experiences (ACEs) are stressful or traumatic experiences that happen during the first 18 years of life.
+One in four Maine children experience two or more ACEs in their home, community or school, such as:

 - Addressing ACEs and Trauma in Pediatric Settings (Part 1)

 - Practice Strategies for Addressing ACEs - Webinar (Part 3)

 - Adverse Childhood Experiences, Implications for the Health Care System: Maine Medical Center Grand Rounds